Note: changed opening hours and collection days around the holidays

 Teaching about the circular economy is one thing, but seeing and experiencing it is two!
 Some lessons we can also teach at school or in the neighbourhood.

-The tour is not only suitable for primary schools, but also connects very well with secondary schools.
+• The tour is suitable for both primary and secondary schools.

-To introduce primary school pupils to engineering, crafts and professions in the circular economy, we offer on-site classes in cooperation with The Gezel and SitY Academy.
+To introduce primary school pupils to engineering, handicrafts and professions in the circular economy, we offer in cooperation with De Gezel, and SitY Academy on-site classes.
+During these lessons, students will be prepared for the circular economy of the future, with repair at its core.

-Clean-up campaigns are fun to do.
-You get to work outside while keeping our environment clean and beautiful.
+Clean-ups are fun to do.
+You get busy and keep our environment clean and beautiful at the same time.
 We are therefore happy to help schools that want to organise clean-up actions with the necessary equipment and tips.
 We supply:

 • Safety vests